celestiaorg/docs/docs/nodes/blobstream-intro.md

 rollup that uses Celestia for data availability but settles on Ethereum (or any other EVM L1 chain).

-This page and following tutorials will go over Blobstream and how Validators on Celestia can run it.
+This page and following tutorials will go over Blobstream and how validators on Celestia can run it.

 If you're looking to learn more, you can view
 [the `orchestrator-relayer` repository](https://github.com/celestiaorg/orchestrator-relayer)